dbpunk-labs/octogen/README.md

 * Octopus Agent: Manages client requests, uses ReAct to process complex tasks, and stores user-assembled applications.
 * Octopus Terminal Cli: Accepts user requests, sends them to the Agent, and renders rich results.
 Currently supports Discord, iTerm2, and Kitty terminals.

-For security, it is recommended to run the kernel and agent as Docker containers.

 ## Features